1921 Alberta general election: Aftermath

 The result of the election radically and forever altered the political landscape of the province.
 The United Farmers won a majority government, mostly with rural MLAs predominantly from the south of the province, while the Liberals, formerly in power, were moved to the opposition side of the Chamber with MLAs in the cities of Calgary and Edmonton and some northern strongholds.
 The Liberals have never won power again; the closest they have come since then was winning 39 seats and opposition status in 1993.

 As well from 1921 to 1971, the Alberta provincial government was not the same as either of the two largest parties in the House of Commons.
-From 1917 to 1979 the Alberta provincial government and the House of Commons were not controlled by parties of the same name.
-(This made for interesting meetings between premiers and the Prime Minister, later conducted under the name First Ministers' Conference.)
+From 1911 to 1979, 1980-1984, 1993-2006 and from 2015 to the present, the Alberta provincial government and the House of Commons were not controlled by parties of the same name.
+(This made for interesting meetings between Alberta premiers and the Prime Minister, such as in First Ministers' Conferences.)

 The 38 MLAs who attended the first United Farmers caucus meeting voted unanimously for UFA President Henry Wise Wood to lead the government as premier.
 Wood declined becoming premier saying he was more interested in operating the machinery of the United Farmers movement rather than crafting government policy.
 He had actually opposed the UFA becoming a political party for fear that political in-fighting would break up the movement.
 He said he feared that the UFA would repeat what had happened elsewhere when farmers movements engaged in electoral politics, rose to power and tore themselves apart.
 He said he wanted to remain focused on the farmers movement as a non-partisan movement and as an economic group instead of as a political party.

-The UFA vice-president, Percival Baker, had won his riding with a majority of votes, but had been badly injured in a tree-falling accident during the campaign.
+The UFA vice-president, Percival Baker, had won in his district (Ponoka) with a majority of votes, but had been badly injured in a tree-falling accident during the campaign.
 He died the day after the election.
 It was speculated he would have had at least a place in the cabinet if he had lived.
+(A subsequent by-election elected the UFA candidate, John E. Brownlee.)

 The United Farmers caucus finally chose Herbert Greenfield, a UFA executive member who had not run in the election, to become premier.
+In December 1921, predicting satisfaction of the UFA's election promise of proportional representation, Premier Greenfield said "every election that has been held recently merely adds to the force of the arguments advanced in favour of PR" and said the next provincial election would be held using PR.)